First Gadolinium Loading to Super-Kamiokande: The Gd-loading

 \subsection{Evaluation of Gadolinium Concentration by Am/Be Neutron Source}

-In this section, gadolinium concentration measurements using a radioactive neutron source are discussed.
-Though elsewhere in this paper the mass fraction of $\rm Gd_2(SO_4)_3\cdot 8H_2O$ in the water was typically the quantity of interest, within this subsection ``Gd concentration'' will exclusively refer to the mass fraction of Gd ions in the water.
-This is because only the Gd nuclei in solution have a meaningful effect on the neutron capture process in water.
-The thermal neutron capture cross-section of gadolinium is about $10^5$ larger than that of hydrogen as shown in Table~\ref{tab:GdCrossSection}.
-Thus, an increase of the Gd concentration in water results in a significantly shorter neutron capture time constant even at small concentrations in mass fraction (Fig.~\ref{fig:CaptureT_Gd_MC}).
+The thermal neutron capture cross section of gadolinium is about $10^5$ times larger than that of hydrogen as shown in Table~\ref{tab:GdCrossSection}.
+Thus, an increase of the Gd concentration in water results in a significantly shorter neutron capture time constant even at small concentrations in mass fraction.